a Texas-based cultural activist — educator — poet

 “As a language educator, I have experienced life through one hundred different languages, and have learned that together we are able to love, heal, and prosper best through tolerance, effort, and celebration.” — Jen Yáñez-Alaniz

 “There is no official tribe I can claim.
-I am an amalgam created by a conquering.
-A history of fear, death, and forced assimilation drives my purpose.” — Jen Yáñez-Alaniz
+I am an amalgam born from an attempted conquering.
+A history of fear, death, and forced assimilation drives my survival, my purpose, my ascension” — Jen Yáñez-Alaniz

-I work with immigrants and refugees from around the world.
-My mission is to advocate for cultural preservation through language and food as resistance.
-This photo is from our Urban Agriculture Program: CIELO Gardens; where over 50 families grow produce native to their countries of origin.
-CIELO offers affordable access to important food traditions to our communities.
+I work with newcomers from around the world.
+My mission is to advocate for cultural preservation of all languages and food traditions as resistance.
+This photo is from our urban agriculture project: CIELO Gardens; where over 60 families grow and share produce native to their countries of origin.
+CIELO offers a place where newcomers can transition, access, and connect to important foods and family traditions.

 Welcome: A Poetry Declaration